lanl-ansi/MathOptSymbolicAD.jl/README.md

  * `MathOptSymbolicAD.ThreadedBackend()`: a variation of `DefaultBackend` that additionally uses multithreading to compute the Jacobian and Hessian callbacks
+ * `MathOptSymbolicAD.SybolicAD.SymbolicMode()`: a custom backend that depends only on MathOptInterface.
+This backend supports multithreading.

 ```julia
 using JuMP